According to a recent study, people who spend more than 2 hours a day on digital devices are 2.5 times […]

 Eye drops, also known as artificial tears, are a common, popular treatment for dry eye symptoms.
-They work by helping to keep the eyes lubricated and moist, thus alleviating the irritation often associated with dry eye.
+They work by replenishing the moisture in the eyes, providing relief from discomfort and irritation often associated with dry eye syndrome.

-Eye drops also often contain electrolytes, essential minerals like potassium, sodium, and calcium.
-Potassium and sodium in particular, being part of your natural tears, help lubricate the eyes and can help the eye surface.
+Eye drops also often contain essential electrolytes like potassium, sodium, and calcium.
+These components of your natural tears help lubricate the eyes and can promote a healthy eye surface.

 Eye drops are an over-the-counter product meant to provide temporary relief from symptoms, and will not treat the underlying cause of your dry eye if there is one, such as meibomian gland dysfunction or blepharitis.